talha-riaz/myCourses-LoginBot/README.md

 `$ Python3 login_bot.py`

 <br>
-Note: Before you begin, make sure to read the section below to set up the bot. <br>
+Note: Before you begin, make sure to read the section below to set up the bot.
+The requirements are listed.<br>

 <h2> Getting started </h2>
 Before you can start using the bot, make sure all the system requirements are being met.